bmdeeal/quig/readme.txt

 Sound is implemented, but a: hasn't had much testing, and b: seems to have a few issues.
 SDL_Mixer seems to have issues with resuming stopped music.
 If I load the music files as ordinary sounds, I have no such issues, but quig then takes way longer to start up and loads all of that into memory at once.

 I hope you enjoy using quig as much as I do.
 It's simple, with just enough limitation to enforce a little bit of its own character on the results without stifling them.
 As I developed pop.drop'n, I found myself increasingly glad that I didn't enforce any palette limitations.
-The graphics I've drawn for my quig games largely use the rather nice Sweetie-16 palette, but ultimately, if something needed to be different, it could be.
+The graphics I've drawn for my quig games largely use the rather nice Sweetie-16 palette by GrafxKid (see <https://lospec.com/palette-list/sweetie-16> for details), but ultimately, if something needed to be different from those colors, it could be.
 Also, particles.
 Full-color RGB particles, everywhere.

-It might be redundant as a platform -- you can probably port quig games to something like TIC-80 semi-easily.
-Maybe.
-The quig command set is quite small, and only file saving wouldn't really mesh too well. quig's spr command could be easily implemented with two textri calls.
+quig might be redundant as a platform -- you can probably port quig games to something like TIC-80 semi-easily, and there are a lot of other similar systems due to how easy it is to embed Lua. quig's spr command could be easily implemented with two textri calls.

 Still, I had an idea of the look and style of games I wanted to be able to design with quig, and the various "fantasy console" platforms like TIC-80 and PICO-8 had certain restrictions or design elements that I didn't like that much. quig is its own thing, focusing on letting the user sling a bunch of scaled sprites around the screen like there's no tomorrow, easily.
+It has restrictions that you may not like, but it is also intended to be somewhat more free-form than either TIC-80 or PICO-8.

 Also, I really wanted something I could run at the desktop.
 I might have been wrong, but at the time I started designing quig, TIC-80 required to be in full screen, since it used the hardware acceleration on the Pi 2 to draw, which didn't work under X11.

-Really, during the whole 2020 "stuck at home" deal, developing quig provided a nice way for me to write games that I could play on my Raspberry Pi 2.
+During the whole 2020 "stuck at home" deal, developing quig provided a nice way for me to write games that I could play on my Raspberry Pi 2.

 It was a good learning experience too.
 Embedding Lua was a surprisingly easy task, and it let me brush up on using SDL2, which was something I had done before, but not in any particularly major project.
+In addition, writing the front-end utilities to make it nicer to load .quig games has let me stay a bit sharper regarding GUI based development, since quig itself is command-line based.

 It's been quite fun working on this, and I hope you have fun using it too.